 Black belly phenotype (also known as Black chin).

 Note: A male that hasn't any coloration on his belly (so, just plain grey), doesn't have a courtship unlike yellow and black belly males.

 When it comes to coloration, this breed isn't that intense.
 But just because these days this fish doesn't occur that often in the aquaristic world anymore, it seemed tempting to keep this one because of its current oddness.
 And they've got a certain charm as well.

 Also the upper part of its eye has a bluish shining.
-The females reaches 7 cm ( (less than 3 inches) in length while the males will stop at 2.5 cm (1 inch).
+The females reaches 7 cm ( (less than 3 inches) in length while the males will stop at 2,5 cm (1 inch) when it concerns a black belly male.
+But a yellow belly male and a male with a clear belly can reach up to 5 - 6 cm in size.
 Be sure that the tank will be well planted especially when you like to breed them.
 And keep the temperature between 24°C and 28°C. For they'll do good at these rates.